Kaypat4212/Kaypat4212/README.md

 ## 👀 I’m interested in...
 Exploring new technologies, building scalable and efficient web applications, and constantly pushing the boundaries of my coding skills.

-## 🌱 I’m learning & Always on the lookout for the latest trends in web development, I'm currently diving into [insert specific technology or framework you're learning].
+## 🌱 I’m learning & Always on the lookout for the latest trends in web development, I'm currently diving into Express, Tailwind, django,and furthermore.

 Excited to incorporate this knowledge into my projects!

 ## 💞️ I’m looking to collaborate on:
 Open-source projects that make a positive impact.